 Usually, after this first stage, there still remain too many jury-approved works to include in the exhibit space.
 Therefore the curator is directed to assemble the exhibit from the approved pool.
 In this way, having undergone the filter of our jury, the exhibit returns to the person who proposed the concept, and develops thematic and spatial unity (exhibition design).
 The curatorial stage allows for subjective interpretation and judgment in order to fulfill the initial concept.
 However, it must be emphasized that the curatorial role at Manifest is more editorial and design-based in nature, not 'curatorial'.
 Most of the heavy lifting is done at the jury stage.

-Emphasizing a two-part objective/subjective process and going to the extra effort to arrange for a variety of inputs into the process has contributed to Manifest's decade of success at developing consistently strong exhibits with international participation and critical recognition.
+Emphasizing a two-part objective/subjective process and going to the extra effort to arrange for a variety of inputs into the process has contributed to Manifest's decade and a half of success at developing consistently strong exhibits with international participation and critical recognition.
 Contrary to the popular practice of sensationalizing a call for entry by virtue of the name of a celebrity juror, it is fundamental to our process and principles that Manifest's jurors remain anonymous.
 The complex layering of inputs (using many different jurors) further neutralizes the significance of any particular individual's identity relative to the project outcome.
 We believe ego, artistic reputation, or stylistic predilections of our jurors should have no bearing on the results of the projects Manifest authors.
 It follows that we expect entrants to rely on Manifest itself, trusting the organization's nonprofit intentions, our track record, and our reputation, to apply this process fairly, with integrity, and to the genuine benefit of those involved.

 Furthermore our jury makeup changes dramatically, as do the themes themselves, from project to project, with almost no chance of the same pool of jurors serving on any two projects exclusively within a season.
 So from exhibit to exhibit a wide range of potential outcomes continues to exist for works and artists alike.